-Governor Jerry Brown signed Assembly Bill 139 which established a procedure to transfer real property upon death through a revocable transfer on death deed.
-This revocable transfer on death deed is a new simple and inexpensive way to transfer real property to a beneficiary in California.
-The deed allows a person to leave their real property to a designated person or persons such as a family member, friend, life-long partner or other loved one, without having to set up a living trust.
+Now, California allows for the transfer of real property upon a person’s death, thereby avoiding probate.
+This revocable transfer on death deed is a simple and inexpensive way to transfer real property to a beneficiary.
+Now, Californians can leave their real property to a designated family member, friend, partner, or other loved one, without having to set up a living trust.

 - The transfer on death deed must be recorded within 60 days or less from the date it is signed.